 Eating healthy usually requires developing new dietary habits, but that doesn’t have to happen overnight.
 Small changes over time can make a big difference.
 You might begin with some of these suggestions:

 - Eat lean protein.
-Eat less fatty red meat and more chicken, seafood, beans, eggs, nuts, and seeds.
+Reducing fatty red meat and increasing lean proteins such as chicken, seafood, beans, eggs, nuts and seeds can aid in building muscle, losing weight and maintaining a healthy heart.

 - Choose whole grains.
-Whenever possible, eat whole grains like brown rice and whole wheat over “refined grains” like white bread, pasta, and anything made with flour.
+Whole grains are packed with protein, fiber, antioxidants, vitamins and minerals.
+Whenever possible, eat whole grains like brown rice and whole wheat over refined grains like white bread, pasta and anything made with bleached flour.

 Explore the farmers market

 Not all foods are equal when it comes to nutrients.
 The fresher your produce is, the more nutrition it offers.
 Your local farmers market is a great place to shop for fresh produce at a reasonable price.
-Whether it’s just a roadside stand or a gathering place for local producers, you’ll want to find a farmers market near you.
-Here are just a few reasons why:
+Whether it’s just a roadside stand or a gathering place for local producers, these farmers markets will help you build a better diet.
+Find local farmers markets in the United States by searching the National Farmers Market Directory.
+Some of the beneftis of buying local include:

 - The food is as fresh as you’ll find anywhere.
 Most produce is brought to market within hours of being picked.

-- You’re getting nutrition to the max.
-Eating food grown close to home and recently harvested has many health benefits.
+- Eating food grown close to home and recently harvested has many health benefits, including increased nutrients.

-- Local farmers grow seasonal foods, which tend to be less expensive and are fun to cook with.
+- Local farmers grow seasonal foods, which tend to be less expensive and allow you to cook seasonal dishes.

-- You get to speak with food experts — the farmers — who can teach you how to use the produce, grow your own food or share some great recipes.
+- Farmers — your food experts — can teach you how to use the produce, grow your own food or share some great recipes.

 Check out the commissary

-Another great resource for eating healthy on a budget is the military commissary, which sells groceries and household goods at an average savings of more than 30 percent.
+Another great resource for eating healthy on a budget is the military commissary, which sells groceries and household goods at an average of 30% less than other markets and stores.
 Before your grocery run, visit the commissary website, a great network of information where you can:

 - Review the Savings Aisle to see what’s on sale for the week and preview the promotional prices before making your shopping list.

-- 5 or more servings of fruit and vegetables.
-Prepare meals and snacks at home using fruits and vegetables, and teach kids how to make healthy foods.
+- Enjoy five or more servings of fruit and vegetables.
+The Mayo Clinic recommends the 1-2-3 approach — one serving of fruits or vegetables at breakfast, two servings at lunch and three servings as part of dinner or snacks throughout the day.
+Center your meals and snacks at home around fruits and vegetables, and teach children how to make healthy foods.

 As a service member — or part of the military family — you need the right fuel to stay energized.
 Eating well allows you to perform your job to the best of your ability.
 These suggestions can get you started on a path to good nutrition and good health.